 Visit the famous Royal Botanical Gardens in Peradeniya and view a rare collection of tropical exotic and indigenous flora including the famous Orchid House.
 Here exotic crops such as coffee, tea, nutmeg, rubber and cinchona (quinine) – all of which later became important to Sri Lanka’s economy – were tested.
 Sights include a palm avenue planted by the British in 1905.
 Another British import was the enormous spreading Java fig, which sprawls across the lawn, grown from a sapling brought from East Indies.
 Later, proceed to visit the Pinnawala Elephant Orphanage.
 Established in 1975, this orphanage is now home to about 60 elephants, many of whom are baby elephants that were found orphaned in the wild.
 They are cared for, fed and trained by wildlife authorities.
 Return to Kandy for a tour around Kandy itself.

-After breakfast leave for Nuwara Eliya, the heart of Sri Lankan hill country, visiting a tea factory en route.
+Depart for Nuwara Eliya, the heart of Sri Lankan hill country, visiting the Ramboda Falls and a tea factory en route.
 It is the home of the famous Ceylon Tea and the rolling mountains are a carpet of velvety green tea plantations, interspersed with gushing streams and tumbling waterfalls.
 The salubrious climate, misty glens and the decidedly British character make Nuwara Eliya a must on any Sri Lankan travel itinerary.

 Head to the Horton Plains, located on a high windswept saddle at about 2,100 metres above sea level.
 The plains are an expanse of misty grassland with scraggy trees and ice-cold rivulets.
 The unique feature of Horton Plains is "World's End", considered to be the finest view in all of Sri Lanka.
 The awesome escarpment drops vertically for about 4,000 feet.
 You can also see the beautiful Bakers falls if you would like (the walk is about 14 km).
 After your day out, head back to your hotel in Nuwara Eliya.

-After your tour of Galle, continue to Bentota where you will check-in at your resort for some leisure time among the white sand beaches, colourful coral reefs, and excellent surf.
+After your tour of Galle, continue to Hikkaduwa where you will check-in at your resort for some leisure time among the white sand beaches, colourful coral reefs, and excellent surf.